yegengovender/TDDPager/README.md

 TDDPager
 ========

 Simple javascript library for paging data.
 Splits data into 'pages' array.
+Designed for use in angular.js application

 Usage